-Hollyhock House was designed by American’s most important 20th century architect Frank Lloyd Wright.
+Hollyhock House was designed by America’s most important 20th-century architect Frank Lloyd Wright.
 The house was commissioned by oil heiress and theatre producer Aline Barnsdall.
 It was built between 1919 and 1921.
 Aline Barnsdall was also a philanthropist and in 1927 gave the house and the surrounding twelve acres atop Olive Hill (now Barnsdall Park) to the City of Los Angeles as a memorial to her father Theodore.

 Hollyhock House is named for Barnsdall’s favorite flower – the hollyhock.
 Wright chose to create an abstract design of the flower which he then used comprehensively to create the unique decorative frieze elements that encircle the residence, inform the furniture and textiles, and even the floor plan.